Why does Arizona ranks 43rd in the country when it comes to voter turnout?

-When Senior Field Correspondent Stina Sieg was 22, she moved to the desert.
-The Bay Area native hasn’t been the same since.
+When senior field correspondent Stina Sieg was 22, she moved to the desert.
+She hasn’t been the same since.

-When she’s not reporting, chances are she’s running, baking, knitting or driving to some far-flung town deep in the desert-- just to see what it looks like.
+When she’s not reporting, chances are Sieg is running, baking, knitting or driving to some far-flung town deep in the desert — just to see what it looks like.